 You play against the other players on the table, not against the dealer.

-Skilful playing and sound judgment of the opponent's hand is crucial to winning.
+Skillful playing and sound judgment of the opponent's hand are crucial to winning.

 Playing FLUSH in new style - against the dealer and with a variety of options to win is MINI-FLUSH.
 It is a